The most popular stars

 Red dwarf stars: the most popular stars you’ll never see

 In April 2007, astronomers introduced a planet circling a red dwarf called Gliese 581 c, illustrated here.
-The planet is only a little larger than Earth, and though it probably could not sustain life, the discovery gives hope to scientists who are looking
+The planet is only a little larger than Earth, and though it probably could not sustain life, the discovery gives hope to scientists who are looking for extraterrestrial life.

 Objects in space that have just a little more mass than brown dwarfs are called red dwarf stars.
 Red dwarfs may not be much larger than brown dwarfs, but that small increase in size makes a big difference.
 Red dwarf stars are massive enough to support hydrogen fusion, like the sun.
 And they’re also technically stars.